xLDVx/test-case/readme.md

 Integration test results are automatically logged and can be reviewed in the system's test management dashboard.

 ### Limitations
-Some integration tests may require specific environmental setups or access to controlled resources.
+Some integration tests may require:
+- Specific environmental setups
+- Controlled resource access
+- Advanced configuration

 ## Additional Notes
 Continuous improvement of MCP integration testing is an ongoing process.
 Feedback and contributions are welcome.